khunspoonzi/prospective-plutus-pioneers/week01/lecture01/3_Homework.md

 ## Build the English Auction Contract

 1. Enter a Nix shell from the Plutus repository as outlined previously
-2. Navigate to week 1 of the Pluts Pioneer Program repo
+2. Navigate to week 1 of the Plutus Pioneer Program repo

     `cd /path/to/plutus-pioneer-program/code/week01/`